jetbrains-academy/algo-challenges-in-kotlin/Brute Force/Generate Binary Strings/solution.md

-Another (though similar) way to generate all binary strings is based on the following observation: by cutting the first symbol out of the first four strings of length three, one gets all binary strings of length two, in the lexicographic order (and the same holds for the last three strings).
+Another (though similar) way to generate all binary strings is based on the following observation: by cutting the first symbol out of the first four strings of length three, one gets all binary strings of length two, in the lexicographic order (and the same holds for the last four strings).
 This leads to the following recursive algorithm: generate all binary strings of length $n-1$;
 then prepend ${\tt 0}$ to all of them, then prepend ${\tt 1}$ to all of them.